 Zendzur Boats and Guides

 The boats: The Lodge uses Alaskan-style 18’ aluminum skiffs, powered by 40-h.p.
 4-stroke jet

 motors.
 Two anglers per guide and boat are shuttled from wade-spot to wade-spot.
 Most anglers

 prefer to wade-fish, but for those that prefer to fish from a boat, the guides are very

 Getting to Kamchatka is simple, with weekly flight service from Anchorage, Alaska direct to Petropavlovsk-Kamchatski.
 The day before departure to Kamchatka, you’ll need to arrive in Anchorage, Alaska and stay overnight (Sunday).
 Depart on Yakutia Air from Anchorage early in the morning on Monday.
 Check-in usually opens around 5:30 a.m., (two hours before departure), and it is advised you arrive around this time.
 The flight lasts about 4.5-hours and crosses the International Dateline.
-You will arrive in Kamchatka on Tuesday morning at 8:00 a.m.
+You'll arrive in Kamchatka on Tuesday morning at about 8:00 a.m.
 From Kamchatka, you'll take a short, 30 to 50-minute scenic helicopter flight to the helipad right in front of the Lodge.
 The roundtrip helicopter flight is included in the package.

 Zendzur Hot Springs Lodge